A report of concern initiates a preliminary review and explanation of services:

 In some instances, the University may need to make a concise campus safety notice.
 The notice will not include the reporting party's personally identifiable information.
 The University also must report certain crimes that occur on campus each year, including some sex offenses.
 This annual report does not include personally identifiable information.

 The Title IX Coordinator will redact your personal contact information.
-For more information about the complaint process, speak to a Title IX Coordinator or review the Sexual Misconduct Policy (also available in HTML version).
+For more information about the complaint process, speak to a Title IX Coordinator or review the relevant policy (policy link at the bottom of this page).

 Anonymous reports can also be made online at the Fraud & Non-Compliance Hotline or by calling (800)461-9330.
 If the reporter’s identity is discovered as a possible witness during an investigation, the reporter will receive the same safeguards as those who make a report under the policy.